 After raising my disagreement with the teacher’s advice, the teacher in question had a different approach during the next seminar.
 Instead of telling me not to speak Filipino at home, she encouraged me to let my son express himself in Italian.

-“But we do not discourage your children from speaking your language at home because we understand the importance of teaching your children your mother tongue,” she explained.
+“We do not discourage your children from speaking your language at home because we understand the importance of teaching your children your mother tongue,” she explained.

 As a Filipino community, we must also take an active role to bring our language closer to our adopted countries.